OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

-For simplicity, we assume that the user uses a black-box coupling and wants to set up a data-assimilation system using a sequential data-assimilation algorithm e.g. a flavor of the ensemble Kalman filter.
+For simplicity, we assume that the user uses a black-box coupling and wants to set up a data-assimilation system using a sequential data-assimilation algorithm e.g. a flavor of the Ensemble Kalman filter.

 Preparation
 ===========